learnbyexample/Command-line-text-processing/gnu_awk.md

 ```

 * Constructs to do some processing before starting each file as well as at the end
+* `BEGINFILE` - to add code to be executed before start of each input file
+* `ENDFILE` - to add code to be executed after processing each input file
+* `FILENAME` - file name of current input file being processed

 ```bash
 $ # similar to: tail -n1 poem.txt greeting.txt